-Single Touch Payroll is a new way of reporting payroll information which will come into effect 1st July 2018
+Single Touch Payroll is a new way of reporting payroll information which came into effect 1 July 2018

 What is STP?

-Your software will upload your payroll data each pay cycle to the ATO: Wages, PAYG withholding, deductions, allowances, superannuation and any other items included in the payrun are required to be reported directly by your software if you are considered a ‘substantial employer’
+Payroll data must now be submitted directly to the ATO each pay cycle.
+This must be submitted electronically.
+Wages, PAYG withholding, deductions, allowances, superannuation and any other items included in the payrun are required to be reported directly to the ATO

 Who is required to report using STP?